mariosshub/CardCostApi/README.md

 ## Technologies Used
 - Language: Java 21
+- Framework: Spring Boot 3.5.7
-- Maven: For building the application and depedency management
+- Maven: Used for building the application, depedency management and packaging
-- Framework: Spring Boot
+- Spring Web: For building RESTful API endpoints
+- Spring JPA: For mapping java entities to relational tables
-- Caffeine Cache: Used to efficiently cache BIN lookup results and improve performance
+- Caffeine Cache: Used to efficiently cache BIN lookup results and improve latency by reducing the external api calls
-- RestTemplate: Spring’s built-in HTTP client for making external API calls to the BIN lookup service
+- RestTemplate: HTTP client for making external API calls to the BIN lookup service, configured with connection pooling and read/connect timeouts
 - PostgreSQL Database: Used as the primary database for persisting the clearing-cost table
-- H2 Databse: An in-memory database utilized for integration and unit testing
+- H2 Database: An in-memory database utilized for integration and unit testing
-- Docker: For containerization
+- Docker: Used to containerize the application

 ## Endpoints
 ### Resolve card cost